 - Bring kleenex or tissue when you eat at hawker centres

 Singapore food culture: where to eat in Singapore

 Hawker Centres are synonymous with the Singapore food culture.
 You can get delicious local food for very little money.
 Most dishes range from SGD$2 to $5.
-Similar to a food court in the western world, food vendors are grouped in a marketplace type of environment, and many tables and chairs are placed in between.
-Most hawker centres look very basic but the best food comes out of hawker centres!
+Like a food court in the western world, food vendors are grouped in a marketplace type of environment, and many tables and chairs are placed in between.
+Most hawker centres look very basic, but the best food in Singapore comes out of hawker centres!

 The majority of my recommendations on where to eat in Singapore are in hawker centres.
 And I also included a few recommended restaurants around Singapore which you should consider trying as well.

 What to eat in Singapore: 12 must eat food in Singapore

 If this is your first time travelling solo to Singapore, I would imagine trying delicious food in Singapore is high on your priority list!

 And eating in Singapore doesn’t have to cost a lot.
 Between all the free things to do alone in Singapore, and spending minimally while trying all the best food in hawker centres, you won’t break your budget while having the best time in Singapore.

 Below is a list of my favourite Singaporean local food.
 Take a look!